-check-procs from the official check plugins pack, you can monitor processes.
-For information on installing the official check plugin pack, you can refer to Using the official check plugin pack for check monitoring.
+check-procs from the official check plugins pack.
+For more on how to install the official check plugin pack, refer to Using the official check plugin pack for check monitoring.

 Example: monitoring the cron process

-To monitor cron, we will first append the following item in mackerel-agent.conf and then restart the mackerel-agent.
+To monitor cron, first write the following item in mackerel-agent.conf and then restart mackerel-agent.

 [plugin.checks.check_cron] command = ["check-procs", "--pattern", "crond"]

---pattern option we will assign a regular expression that will match to the target process.
-With this arrangement, if crond suspends operations an alert will be opened, and when the process is restored the alert will close automatically.
+--pattern option, specify a regular expression that will match the target process.
+With this arrangement, an alert will occur if crond suspends operations and will close automatically when the process is restored.

 Monitoring the number of processes